AdenWhitworth/checkmate_Back-End/README.md

 The backend provides a set of WebSocket endpoints to interact with the system in real-time:

 - Game Routes
-  - `/username`: Add a username to the socket connection.
+  - `/addUser`: Add a username to the socket connection.
   - `/createRoom`: Create a new game room.
   - `/joinRoom`: Join a game room.
   - `/opponentJoined`: Notify the opponent that you’ve joined.
-  - `/move`: Send chess moves to the opponent.
+  - `/sendMove`: Send chess moves to the opponent.
+  - `/recieveMove`: Recieve chess moves from the opponent.
   - `/playerForfeited`: Notify the other player of a forfeit.
   - `/closeRoom`: Close the room when the game is finished.
 - Chat Routes
   - `/sendGameMessage`: Send a chat message to the opponent during a game.
+  - `/receiveGameMessage`: Recieve a chat message to the opponent during a game.
 - Connection Routes
   - `/connect`: Establish a WebSocket connection for real-time game updates.
   - `/disconnect`: Disconnect from the WebSocket server.